SaddamKhan1490/GitHub_Repo/Docker/README.md

 Docker containers, wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries etc. anything that can be installed on a server.
 This guarantees that the software will always run the same, regardless of its environment

-Prupose of this repository is to explore various nuances of docker with help of examples
+Purpose of this repository is to explore various nuances of docker with help of examples